 The failed leadership of Orleans Parish will likely argue that violent crime is at an all-time high everywhere and that the federal government stepping in to take over cases is not unusual; but those political soundbites do not align with reality.
 In fact, federal prosecution of gun crimes has decreased by 11% across the country while those in Greater New Orleans has required an 85% increase.
 To better understand the void that the U.S. Attorney’s Office for the Eastern District of Louisiana is working diligently to fill, a few recent cases might highlight why the Big Easy is being singled out – nationally – for federal intervention.

 Consider this: before 73-year-old Linda Frickey bled out in the street after her brutal carjacking, DA Williams dropped previous carjacking charges against one of the teens accused of her senseless murder.
 He also refused armed robbery charges against the alleged carjacker who attacked a woman outside of Costco – fracturing her skull, face, and neck.
-He refused multiple domestic abuse charges against Czar Nicholas, who was later arrested for shooting and killing a woman on Canal Street.
+He refused multiple domestic abuse charges against Czar Nicholas, who was later arrested for shooting a woman on Canal Street.

 One of the alleged murderers of 12-year-old Derrick Cash was previously arrested on numerous gun charges but released after the DA failed to file formal charges within the legal time frame allowed.
 Camron Bryant was indicted on a litany of charges related to an armed robbery crime spree after the DA let him walk on charges of Attempted First Degree Murder.
 What’s more: over 880 people were arrested and let back on the streets after the DA failed to make screening decisions on some 1500 charges.
 Of that number, 50 were considered violent criminals and 250 were considered domestic abusers.
 Even more crime victims were created by ineptitude in Orleans Parish.